 Pilots that have not yet received a clearance into the FTA must hold outside 7 miles.
 If holding outside 7 miles, pilots should hold well off the direct course between the fire and reload bases in a location that minimizes the possibility of conflict with other arriving or departing aircraft.
 The manner and method of holding will be situationally dependent.
 It is important to practice "see and avoid" and be responsible for your own separation such as right of course in left turns, or orbit in a left-hand turn around the 7-mile no-communications ring.
 When holding outside 7 miles, pilots should make blind calls and communicate with other aircraft also holding or arriving in the vicinity.

-On Altitude and Airspeed by 7 nm
+On Altitude and Airspeed by 7 nm:

-Prior to crossing inside of 7 miles, pilots must be less than 170 knots and at the assigned orbit altitude.
+Prior to crossing inside of 7 miles, arriving aircraft must be at assigned orbit altitude and airspeed must be 170 knots or less.

 Initial Point (IP) Procedures